When describing my job, I often explain shortly as:

 To empathise different team members with the interactions a customer or employee has with a brand and its service, I use different tools and methodologies.
-As these are means to deliver, and not a goal on itself, they are always tailored to the client’s context, challenge and ambition.
+As these are means to listen, create and deliver, and not a goal on itself, they are always tailored to the client’s context, challenge and ambition.

-Yet if I had to roughly divide 100% of the deliverables of my work, it will be close to the following:
+Yet if I had to roughly divide 100% of the deliverables of my work, it would be close to the following:

 Client work is roughly 30 – 40% of my current job.

 Here I either contribute to project work, or coach and train different in-house teams on their way of working (such as CX and Customer Journey teams at respectively KPN and Bol.com).